Eulisha/EKS-ALB-ACM-Helper/README.md

    - EKS AWS Load Balancer Controller will use annotation `kubernetes.io/ingress.class: alb` and `alb.ingress.kubernetes.io/load-balancer-name: <albName>` to associate/create ALB, and then associate ACM certificate assigned/created from previous steps onto it.
    - If you want to share ALB to multiple services, assign alb group name to prompt question.
 It will add `alb.ingress.kubernetes.io/group.name: <albGroup>` annotation to ingress manifest, which will add multiple certificates in ALB SNI List.
+   - see [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) for more information.

 4. Create route53 record by AWS CLI, point service hostname to ALB DNS name.